cakmakfatih/pin_view/README.md

 	}
 );
 ```
-2. Add your listener to the pinView's sms parameter.
+2. Add your listener to the PinView's sms parameter.
 ```
 Widget pinViewWithSms(BuildContext context) {
 	return PinView (